MEGen: Generative Backdoor into Large Language Models via Model Editing: Conclusion

 \section{Conclusion}

-In this paper, we propose a generative backdoor attack on large language models based on model editing, MEGen.
+This paper investigates the safety risks associated with generative backdoors in LLMs, highlighting the potential dangers posed by backdoored models.
+We propose a generative backdoor on LLMs based on model editing, MEGen.
 MEGen generates adaptive triggers according to the type of task and instructions, and then edits target models to inject backdoors into the model with a mini batch of poisoned data.
 MEGen is able to manipulate generative outputs to alter its behavior, working as a unified backdoor method for both discriminative and generative tasks.
 Extensive experimental results demonstrate that MEGen not only exhibits high attack success rates, trigger stealthiness, but also low false triggered rates, and negative impact on the original performance.
-This study exposes significant vulnerabilities in AI-driven interactions and offers insights and inspiration for future defense strategies in LLMs.
+This study reveals key vulnerabilities of backdoored LLMs, with underestimated risks due to under-explored generative powers.
+Importantly, it calls for research to safeguard LLMs’ integrity and reliable use.